Branis333/Database_Prediction_Pipeline_Group15-/REPORT.md

 ## Lessons Learned

+### From Task 1:
+1. Dual-database systems require strong planning for synchronization and consistency
+2. JSON schema validation in MongoDB is essential for maintaining data integrity
+3. Automating import and migration reduces human error and improves scalability

 ### From Task 2:
 1. The importance of proper API documentation
 2. The value of type hints in Python